logo

 You need days or weeks of radiation therapy to damage enough of the cancer cells to stop further growth.
 And, the cancer cells continue to die weeks to months after you stop treatment.

-The radioactive beads or seeds may remain in place for a few minutes (high-dose rate implants) or several days (low-dose rate implants).
+The radioactive seeds may remain in place for a few minutes (high-dose rate implants) or permanently (low-dose rate implants).

-PLUVICTO is a radiopharmaceutical used to treat adults with an advanced cancer called prostate-specific membrane antigen–positive metastatic castration-resistant prostate cancer (PSMA-positive mCRPC) that:
+PLUVICTO is a radiopharmaceutical used to treat adults with an metastatic hormone-resistant prostate cancer cells anywhere in the body that has failed other treatments.

 View the AZCCC patient safety video here.

-LUTATHERA® (lutetium Lu 177 dotatate) is a prescription medicine used to treat adults with a type of cancer known as gastroenteropancreatic neuroendocrine tumors (GEP-NETs) that are positive for the hormone receptor somatostatin, including GEP-NETs in the foregut, midgut, and hindgut.
+LUTATHERA® (lutetium Lu 177 dotatate) is a radiopharmeceutical used to treat neuroendocrine tumors that are positive for the hormone receptor somatostatin, in the pancreas and bowel.